-License rights are capitalized as intangible asset and amortized on a straight-line basis over their useful economic life.
-The useful economic life of license rights is determined on a case-bycase basis, in accordance with the terms of the underlying agreement.
+License rights are capitalised as intangible asset and amortised on a straight-line basis over their useful economic life.
+The useful economic life of license rights is determined on a case-by-case basis, in accordance with the terms of the underlying agreement.

-Key money are capitalized in connection with the opening of new directly operated shop ("DOS") based on the amount paid.
-Key money in general have a definite useful life which is generally in line with the lease period.
-However, in certain circumstances, Key money have an indefinite useful life on the basis of legal protection or common practice that can be found in jurisdictions or markets that state that a refund could be received at the end of the lease period.
-In these limited cases, that need to be adequately supported, Key money are not amortized but subject to impairment test at least annually in accordance with what set out in the note related to impairment of non-financial assets.
+Key money is capitalised in connection with the opening of new directly operated shop ("DOS") based on the amount paid.
+Key money in general has a definite useful life which is generally in line with the lease period.
+However, in certain circumstances, Key money has an indefinite useful life on the basis of legal protection or common practice that can be found in jurisdictions or markets that state that a refund could be received at the end of the lease period.
+In these limited cases, that need to be adequately supported, Key money are not amortised but subject to impairment test at least annually in accordance with what set out in the note related to impairment of non-financial assets.

-Software (including licenses and separately identifiable external development costs) is capitalized as intangible assets at purchase price, plus any directly attributable cost of preparing that asset for its intended use.
-Software and other intangible assets that are acquired by the Group and have definite useful lives are measured at cost less accumulated amortization and accumulated impairment losses.
+Software (including licenses and separately identifiable external development costs) is capitalised as intangible assets at purchase price, plus any directly attributable cost of preparing that asset for its intended use.
+Software and other intangible assets that are acquired by the Group and have definite useful lives are measured at cost minus accumulated amortisation and accumulated impairment losses.